Brazilian Miracle

 The Brazilian Miracle (milagre econômico brasileiro) was a period of exceptional economic growth in Brazil during the rule of the Brazilian military dictatorship, achieved via a heterodox and developmentalist model.
 During this time the average annual GDP growth was close to 10%.
 The greatest economic growth was reached during the tenure of President Emílio Garrastazu Médici from 1969 to 1973.

 James Petras argues the short-lived economic miracle in Brazil was based on: a) violent illegitimate seizure of political power by the military;

 b) the institutionalization of violence through an extensive and intensive system of military-police controls throughout civil society;

 c) the systematic use of terror to contain popular discontent, to disarticulate mass organizations and to destroy guerrilla resistance;

-d) the elaboration of the National Security ideology to justify the State's "permanent state of war" against autonomous class or nationalist movements.Perception of the so-called Golden Age of Brazilian development was strengthened in 1970, when Brazil for the third time won the FIFA World Cup, and the official adoption of the slogan "Brasil, ame-o ou deixe-o" ("Brazil, love it or leave it") by the Brazilian military government.
+d) the elaboration of the National Security ideology to justify the State's "permanent state of war" against autonomous class or nationalist movements.
+Perception of the so-called "Golden Age" of Brazilian development was strengthened in 1970, when Brazil, for the third time, won the FIFA World Cup, and the official adoption of the slogan "Brasil, ame-o ou deixe-o" ("Brazil, love it or leave it") by the Brazilian military government.

+According to Elio Gaspari, in his book A Ditadura Escancarada: "The Brazilian Miracle and the Years of Lead occurred simultaneously.
+Both were real, coexisting while denying each other.
+More than thirty years later, they continue to deny each other.
+Those who think one existed don't believe (or don't like to admit) that the other did."